desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 ### Alternative explanation: Distribution mismatch

-Mention somehwere: not mutually exclusive -- both can be true and should be evaluated.

 In addition to data contamination, another plausible explanation for the alleged performance discrepancy is a distribution mismatch between GSM8K and GSM-Symbolic.
-We note that these experiments are not mutually exclusive---both can be true at the same time and should be evaluated appropriately.
+We note that the two explanations are not mutually exclusive---both can be true at the same time and should be evaluated appropriately.

+The paper does not examine or discuss the potential distribution mismatch, making it impossible to draw definitive conclusions without access to the templates used.
-Indeed, there is some evidence suggesting that GSM-Symbolic questions might be inherently more difficult.
+However, there is evidence indicating that the distribution of GSM-Symbolic questions differs from that of GSM8K, and that GSM-Symbolic is indeed more difficult.
-Looking at the example template (Figure 1 above), we see that the proposed sampling ranges for some variables **exclude** the original GSM8K values:
+Looking at the example template (Figure 1 above), we see that the sampling ranges for some variables **exclude** the original GSM8K values:
-- The variable `total` is sampled from $[100, 500]$ whilst in the original question we have `total=62`; similarly
+- The variable `total` is sampled from $[100, 500]$, whilst in the original question we have `total=62`.
-- The variable `ans` is sampled from $[85, 200]$ whilst in the original question we have `ans=14`.
+- The variable `ans` is sampled from $[85, 200]$, whilst in the original question we have `ans=14`.

 In other words, it is impossible to generate the original GSM8K question from the proposed symbolic template.
 A more appropriate sampling domain for both `total` and `ans` might be $[50, 99]$.